housten/OIDC-Demo/resume-instructions.md

 ## What We Built
 ASP.NET Core 8 API deployed as AWS Lambda, secured with AWS Cognito OIDC (client_credentials flow).
+An API that has endpoints protected by JWT authentication and scope-based authorization.
+An M2M client that will have a github jwt token to call the API.(but this isn't quite working yet)

 ## Current State
 - ✅ API works locally and in AWS Lambda